carbonblack/cb-yara-connector/README.md

 The Yara Integration is made up of two parts -- a master and one or more workers.
 The master service must be installed on the same system as Cb Response, while workers are usually installed on other systems (but can also be on the master system, if so desired).

-The yara connector itself uses celery to distribute work to and remote (or local) workers - you will need to install and configure a broker (ex, redis, postgres) that is accessible to both the task-master and the remote worker instance(s).
+The yara connector itself uses celery to distribute work to and remote (or local) workers - you will need to install and configure a [broker](https://docs.celeryproject.org/en/latest/getting-started/brokers/) (ex. redis)  that is accessible to both the task-master and the remote worker instance(s).

 Download the latest RPM from the github releases page, [here](https://github.com/carbonblack/cb-yara-connector/releases/download/untagged-c64dc62eb602dc1b82df/python-cb-yara-connector-2.1-0.x86_64.rpm).